antoni-devlin/goldsmiths-search-engine/README.md

 ## To Do

 - [ ] Autoregenerate sitemap if enough time has passed since last search.
-- [ ] Add flag to regenerate sitemap before runtime.
+- [ ] Add flag to regenerate sitemap before execution.
-- [ ] Allow users to specify custom sitemap path at runtime.
+- [ ] Allow users to specify custom sitemap path using command line flag.
 - [x] Add writing results to csv automatically.